About the event

 Building fantasy worlds that last

 Fantasy remains a hotly sought-after genre when it comes to entertaining kids and families.
 But building a fantasy world that can fuel storytelling across platforms and consumer products isn’t straightforward or easy.
-Fresh off the experience of turning film classic The Dark Crystal into Netflix family series The Dark Crystal: Age of Resistance, Henson EVP Halle Stanford will share what it takes to develop a fully evolved fantasy world, including do’s & don’ts and roadmaps to long-term success.
+Fresh off the experience of turning film classic The Dark Crystal into Netflix family series The Dark Crystal: Age of Resistance, Henson President of Television, Halle Stanford and the series co-executive producer Javier Grillo-Marxuach (Emmy-Award winning Producer of Lost) will share what it takes to develop a fully evolved fantasy world, including do’s & don’ts and roadmaps to long-term success.

 MENTOR CLASS—Wednesday, February 14 (8:30-10:00)